exasol/bucketfs-java/doc/system_requirements.md

 #### Bucket Content Listing
 `req~bucket-content-listing~1`

-ETC lists the contents of a bucket in BucketFS.
+BucketFS Java lists the contents of a bucket in BucketFS.

 Rationale: